WakeRealityDev/Thunderstrike/README.md

 Partner Apps / Other Examples
 ================================
-In addition to this Thunderstrike example project, the open source interpreter app Incant has been enhanced by Wake Reality and published here: https://github.com/WakeRealityDev/Incant
+SEE ALSO: In addition to this Thunderstrike example project, the open source interpreter app Incant has been enhanced by Wake Reality and published here: https://github.com/WakeRealityDev/Incant

 "Incant! for Thunderword" serves as an open-source example of code that can download Interactive Fiction stories over the Internet and launch them with the Thunderword app engines.